Anything You're Looking For?

 - Makes and sends out bile, a greenish liquid that helps your intestine take nutrients from the food you eat

-Certain liver diseases, such as cirrhosis of the liver, can increase your risk of developing a serious disease called sepsis.
+Certain liver diseases, such as cirrhosis of the liver, can increase your risk of developing and infection and sepsis.

 Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.